Reporting center for poor landlords

 Written requirement

-A landlord or the rental agent is required to put the rental agreement in writing.
-Even if the rental agreement is oral.
-In the case of migrant workers, the labor agreement and rental agreement must be agreed upon separately.
+A landlord or rental agent is required to record the rental agreement in writing, even if it is a verbal agreement.
+In the case of migrant workers, the employment contract and rental agreement must be agreed separately.

 The tenant must be aware of his or her rights and obligations.
-The landlord or rental agent has a duty to provide information to the tenant in writing and in a clear and understandable manner.
-This includes the tenant's legal rights and obligations regarding the property, to the extent that these rights and obligations are not included in the lease.
+The landlord or rental agent is obliged to provide the tenant with clear and comprehensible information in writing.
+This includes the tenant's legal rights and obligations regarding the property, especially if these rights and obligations are not specified in the lease agreement.

 Security deposit

-The security deposit the tenant must pay cannot be more than twice the bare rent.
-That is the rent without service charges, costs for utilities, furniture and other amenities.
-In addition, the security deposit must be returned to the tenant no later than 14 days after termination of the lease, unless there is damage.
+The security deposit that the tenant must pay may not exceed twice the basic rent.
+The basic rent is the rent excluding service charges, utility costs, furniture, and other amenities.
+The landlord must refund the security deposit to the tenant no later than 14 days after the end of the lease, unless there is damage to the property.

 Service charges

-The landlord must provide an annual written breakdown of service charges incurred and share it with the tenant.
-The calculation, justification and increase of the advance payment amount must also comply with legal rules.
+The landlord must provide the tenant with a breakdown of the service costs incurred each year.
+The calculation, justification, and increase of the advance payment must comply with the legal regulations.